wolkenlosIT/proxmox-nextcloudTALK-bridge/README.md

 # Proxmox to Nextcloud TALK bridge
 This little python app will enable your Proxmox PVE or PBS to send notifications to your desired Nextcloud talk room.
 You don´t need a nextcloud bot or another addon or plugin.
-You can already use webhook targets in stock Proxmox, so will make use of this feature.
+Also, we will make use of webhook targets in stock Proxmox.
 What I want to say is, all you need is a Proxmox Host, a nextcloud talk and an debian/ubuntu lxc/vm and you my friend are ready to rock!

 ## Requirements
 * Proxmox PVE or PBS